DataONEorg/dataone-indexer/README.md

 k8 -n jones port-forward pod/d1index-rabbitmq-0 15672:15672 &
 ```

-then login to the Rabbitmq web console: http://localhost:15672
+then log into the Rabbitmq web console: http://localhost:15672

 You can also download a copy of `rabbitmqadmin` from http://localhost:15672/cli/rabbitmqadmin,
 and the `rabbitmqadmin` command can be used to interact with the server.
 First, you need to set up a